INTRODUCTION

 Integrating a robust LIMS not only assists in centralizing data storage but also automates security protocols and incorporates access controls, encryption protocols, and user authentication mechanisms, preventing unauthorized access into the system.
 Moreover, it provides extensive audit traces, enabling a transparent and traceable record of all data activities.

 With LIMS, a laboratory can adhere to various regulations with real-time quality control and monitoring.
-It is possible to prepare, record, and inspect samples to ensure compliance.
+It is possible to prepare, record, and inspect samples to ensure regulatory compliance.
 Specimens that do not satisfy the criteria can be reported automatically.

 Data management, reporting, and visualization